-Frank Solutions for Class 10 Maths Chapter 24 Measure of Central Tendency are useful for students as it helps them in scoring high marks in the examination.
-These solutions are prepared by subject matter experts at BYJU’S, describing the complete method of solving problems.
-Learners can download the pdf of Frank Solutions for Class 10 Maths Chapter 24 from the below links.
-It also provides the foundation for higher studies.
+Frank Solutions for Class 10 Maths Chapter 24 Measure of Central Tendency are useful for students, as they help them in scoring high marks in the board examination.
+These solutions are prepared by subject-matter experts at BYJU’S, describing the complete and easy method of solving problems.
+It provides students with the foundation for higher studies.

-Chapter 24 – Measure of Central Tendency, is a single value that attempts to describe a set of data by identifying the central position within that set of data.
-Here we calculate the Frequency Distribution by using Frequency table, presentation of data in groups result in Grouping of Data.
-In the Frank Solutions, many such exercise problems are given which helps in better learning.
+Chapter 24 – Measure of Central Tendency: It is a single value that attempts to describe a set of data by identifying the central position within that set of data.
+Here, we calculate the Frequency Distribution by using the Frequency Table, and the presentation of data in groups results in the Grouping of Data.
+In Frank Solutions, many such exercise problems are given, which will help students better understand these concepts.
+They can download the PDF of Frank Solutions for Class 10 Maths Chapter 24 from the link given below.

 Download the PDF of Frank Solutions for Class 10 Maths Chapter 24 Measure of Central Tendency

-1. Find the mean of first 12 even numbers.
+1. Find the mean of the first 12 even numbers.

 Solution:-